muhdbilal/location_finder/README.md

 Write a query about a location anywhere in the world and see where it actually is!

+This app uses a Flask frontend and utilizes Groq AI to generate the longitude and latitude of the location specified in the query.
+This location is then shown on a world map.

 * To use this app, run the following:

 ```